-- Directorships, including Non-Executive Directorships held in private companies or PLCs (with the exception of those of dormant companies) - b) Ownership or part-ownership of private companies, businesses or consultancies likely or possibly seeking to do business with the NHS - Majority or controlling shareholdings in organisations likely or possibly seeking to do business with the NHS - d) A position of Authority in a charity or voluntary organisation in the field of health and social care - e) Any connection with a voluntary or other organisation contracting for NHS services - Research funding/grants that may be received by an individual or their department - g) Interests in pooled funds that are under separate management - h) Any connection with a voluntary organization contracting for NHS services. - (ii) Any member of the Board who comes to know that the Trust has entered into or proposes to enter into a contract in which (s)he or any person connected with him/her (as defined in Standing Order 7.3 below and elsewhere) has any pecuniary interest, direct or indirect, the Board member will declare his/her interest by giving notice in writing of such fact to the Trust as soon as practicable.

-If directors or senior officers have any doubt about the relevance of an interest, this should be discussed with the Chair of the Trust or with the Director of Corporate Services/Company Secretary.

-Financial Reporting Standard No 8 (issued by the Accounting Standards Board) specifies that influence rather than the immediacy of the relationship is more important in assessing the relevance of an interest.
+- A. Directorships, including Non-Executive Directorships held in private companies or PLCs (with the exception of those of dormant companies) - B. Ownership or part-ownership of private companies, businesses or consultancies likely or possibly seeking to do business with the NHS - C. Majority or controlling shareholdings in organisations likely or possibly seeking to do business with the NHS - D. A position of Authority in a charity or voluntary organisation in the field of health and social care - E. Any connection with a voluntary or other organisation contracting for NHS services - F. Research funding/grants that may be received by an individual or their department - G. Interests in pooled funds that are under separate management - H. Any connection with a voluntary organization contracting for NHS services - 6.2.1 Where any member of the Board who comes to know that the Trust has entered into or proposes to enter into a contract in which (s)he or any person connected with him/her (as defined in Standing Order 7.3 below and elsewhere) has any pecuniary interest, direct or indirect, the Board member will declare his/her interest by giving notice in writing of such fact to the Trust as soon as practicable. - 6.2.2 If directors or senior officers have any doubt about the relevance of an interest, this should be discussed with the Chair of the Trust or with the Director of Corporate Services/Company Secretary. - 6.2.3 Financial Reporting Standard No 8 (issued by the Accounting Standards Board) specifies that influence rather than the immediacy of the relationship is more important in assessing the relevance of an interest.
 The interests of partners in professional partnerships including general practitioners should also be considered.

-6.3.
-Disclosure of Interests
+6.3 Disclosure of Interests

-(i) Recording of Interests in Board minutes

-At the time Board members' interests are declared, they should be recorded in the Board minutes.

-Any changes in interests should be declared at the next Board meeting following the change occurring and recorded in the minutes of that meeting.

-(ii) Publication of declared interests in the Trust's Annual Report
+- 6.3.1 Recording of Interests in Board minutes - At the time Board members' interests are declared, they should be recorded in the Board minutes. - Any changes in interests should be declared at the next Board meeting following the change occurring and recorded in the minutes of that meeting. - 6.3.2 Publication of declared interests in the Trust's Annual Report

-Board members' directorships of companies likely or possibly seeking to do business with the NHS should be published in the Trust's Annual Report.
-The information should be kept up to date for inclusion in succeeding annual reports.

-(iii) Conflicts of interest which arise during the course of a meeting

-During the course of a Board meeting, whether arising from a declared interest or otherwise, the director/senior officer if a conflict of interest is established, the Board member concerned should withdraw from the meeting and play no part in the relevant discussion or decision. (see overlap with SO 6.5).
+- Board members' directorships of companies likely or possibly seeking to do business with the NHS should be published in the Trust's Annual Report.
+The information should be kept up to date for inclusion in succeeding annual reports. - 6.3.3 Conflicts of interest which arise during the course of a meeting - During the course of a Board meeting, whether arising from a declared interest or otherwise, the director/senior officer if a conflict of interest is established, the Board member concerned should withdraw from the meeting and play no part in the relevant discussion or decision. (see overlap with SO 6.5).
 When a director/senior officer has declared an interest arising solely from a position with a charity or voluntary body under this Standing Order, the Trust Board may resolve that they may remain in the meeting and take part in the discussion, but not able to vote on the relevant item.
-A record of this decision shall be made in the minutes.

-(iv) Directors' directorships of companies likely or possibly seeking to do business with the NHS should be published in the Trust's Annual Report.
+A record of this decision shall be made in the minutes. - 6.3.4 Directors' directorships of companies likely or possibly seeking to do business with the NHS should be published in the Trust's Annual Report.
 The information should be kept up to date for inclusion in succeeding Annual Reports.